-It is the rare Veteran that is pursuing service-connection for just one condition.
+The rare veteran is pursuing service connection for just one condition.

-Here’s the story of a Veteran that wishes he hadn’t listed to that advice.
+Here’s the story of a veteran who wishes he hadn’t listened to that advice.

 The Veteran had a renal (kidney) condition that resulted from his exposure to certain chemicals in the military.
 He also had a claim in for Hepatitis C that, at the time, would not have given him much more of an impairment rating.

-When the Veteran was diagnosed, years later, with liver cancer, he though it might be related to his Hepatitis C. And his doctors agreed with him: Liver Cancer is a common consequence of chronic Hepatitis C.
+When the Veteran was diagnosed years later with liver cancer, he thought it might be related to his Hepatitis C. His doctors agreed with him: Liver Cancer is a common consequence of chronic Hepatitis C.